Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 Simple doesn’t necessarily mean easy.

-And that means you can add details about each planet to your memory with ease.
+As you rapidly absorb the knowledge using these techniques, you can add details about each planet to your memory with ease.

 To get started, pick any room.
 Then assign a spot for each of the planets you want to memorize.